Individual Forecasts of Exchange Rates

 Abstract

 We study the expectations of individual forecasters in the foreign exchange market.
-We find that the survey risk premium is less countercyclical than the rational risk premium, primarily because it is not related to the forward premium.
-We also find that forecasters learn from their own forecast errors (rather than from consensus forecast errors) and that they overreact when forming expectations (as indicated by their forecast revisions).
-Finally, while forecasters have worse forecasting performance relative to a simple benchmark, the forecasters who emphasize the real exchange rate and do not overreact have better out-of-sample forecasting performance.
+The expectations depart from rationality such that survey risk premia are acyclical in contrast to countercyclical rational risk premia.
+We find that forecasters learn from their own forecast errors (rather than from consensus forecast errors) and that they tend to overreact when forming expectations (as indicated by their forecast revisions).
+However, we find little support for the sticky and noisy information models that motivate the typical overreaction specification.
+Finally, while forecasters have worse forecasting performance relative to simple benchmarks, the forecasters who emphasize the real exchange rate and do not overreact have better out-of-sample forecasting performance.
 Overall, our results highlight the information contained in individual (rather than consensus) exchange rate forecasts.

 Keywords: Beliefs, currencies, expectations, foreign exchange rates, predictability